 As part of its activities over the last 20 years, the League has mounted large appeals to raise funds for a massive programme of improvements to the Hospital and has raised approximately £8 million which has been used to update and provide new buildings and to purchase new equipment.

-2018 – 2019 The League of Friends of Teddington Memorial Hospital is funding the new state of art, high technology imaging equipment (X-ray machine) at a cost of £366,523.09.
-This was made possible by the generous donations we receive from the local community and will further enhance the type of treatment patients receive at Teddington Memorial Hospital.
+The League has also funded new state of art, high technology imaging equipment (X-ray machine) at a cost of £366,523.09.
+This was all made possible by the generous donations we receive from the local community and will further enhance the type of treatment patients receive at Teddington Memorial Hospital.

 2014 – 2018 The League launched a pioneering new project in partnership with all GP practices in the Borough of Richmond, to enhance their Out of Hours Service.
 This was the first partnership of its kind in the country, to improve out of hours GP services for all registered patients and helped more patients get the care they needed at home and avoided visiting overcrowded Accident and Emergency Departments.